 40% of B2B executives that we spoke to don’t know their own churn rate.
 But this is a priority figure to grasp if you’re intending to improve your returns.

-We can help you understand your cost of doing nothing.
-Discover it for yourself with our ROI calculator.
+We can help you understand the cost of doing nothing — discover it for yourself with our ROI calculator.

 3. Link VoC Goals to Your Business Strategy